René Lacoste: Business career

 In 1933, Lacoste founded La Société Chemise Lacoste with André Gillier.
 The company produced the tennis shirt, also known as a "polo shirt," which Lacoste often wore when he was playing; this had a crocodile (often thought to be an alligator) embroidered on the chest.
 In 1963, Lacoste's son Bernard took over the management of the company.

 In 1961, Lacoste created an innovation in racket technology by unveiling and patenting the first tubular steel tennis racket.
 At that time, wood rackets were the norm; the new version's strings were attached to the frame by a series of wires, which wrapped around the racket head.
 The steel-tube racket was stiffer, and imparted a greater force to the ball during a stroke.
 It was marketed in Europe under the Lacoste brand, but in the United States it was marketed by Wilson Sporting Goods.
 Pierre Darmon debuted the racket at Wimbledon in 1963, but it achieved critical acclaim and huge popularity as the Wilson T-2000, used by American tennis greats Billie Jean King and Jimmy Connors.

 Personal life

 Rene Lacoste was born to Jeanne-Marie Magdeleine Larrieu-Let and Jean-Jules Lacoste.
 His maternal family is from Monein, in southwest France, the genealogy dating back to the 1700s.
-He was Jewish.

-On 30 June 1930 he married golfing champion Simone de la Chaume.
-Their daughter Catherine Lacoste was a champion golfer and president of the Golf Club Chantaco, founded by her mother, at a few kilometres from Saint-Jean-de-Luz, France.
+On 30 June 1930, he married golfing champion Simone de la Chaume.
+Their daughter, Catherine Lacoste, is a retired champion golfer, as well as former and now honorary president of the Golf Club Chantaco founded by her mother, located a few kilometres from Saint-Jean-de-Luz, France.